 Before the 2000 reunion ended, we agreed to have the next one at Albany, Georgia.
 The host will be Rev. Howard Heard, who pastors in nearby Leesburg.
 Some family members wondered about the connection to the family with Georgia roots since ours are Alabama.
 I think it doesn't matter if the reunion is in Timbuktu.
 The important thing is family.
 As my Uncle Forrest said at the 2000 gathering," I hope the younger generation will keep it up."

-By day Harold Lamar is a radio news journalist in Atlanta, Georgia.
+About the author By day Harold Lamar is a radio news journalist in Atlanta, Georgia.
 By night he is a freelance writer with contributions to the Atlanta Journal Constitution, Jet Magazine, Sports Illustrated, Black Enterprise and a column in a local weekly newspaper.